Frequently Asked Questions

 How do you plan to communicate scientific findings to the science community, policy makers, and the broader public?

 We are developing a communications strategy and are interested in hearing ideas from potential users of WRMP data and information about the types of products/forums that would be most useful.
 Please contact Sasha Harris-Lovett if you would like to provide input ([email protected]).
-We currently share updates on the WRMP website and through the WRMP Newsletter, which we plan to release quarterly.
+We currently share updates on the WRMP website and through the WRMP Newsletter, which we release quarterly via email.
 You can sign up for the Newsletter on the WRMP website.